mozman/ezdxf/docs/source/tutorials/layers.rst

     my_lines.is_locked()  # True if layer is locked layer_name = my_lines.dxf.name  # get the layer name

-And you can change the state of the layer:
+Change the state of the layer:

 .. code-block:: python